Easy Chocolate Fudge Recipe

 This post may contain affiliate links.
 Read my full disclosure policy.

-My grandmother was known for making the absolute best chocolate fudge, but the process was always quite the production.
-Traditional fudge is fickle; it has to be heated and cooled to precise temperatures and stirred “just so” for success.
-For my grandparents, it was a team effort.
-After my grandmother would stir all the ingredients together and heat the fudge on the stovetop, my grandfather would lift the big pot off the stove, place it in the sink over a cold water bath, and then tirelessly beat the fudge with a wooden spoon until the consistency was just right.
+My grandmother was known for making the best chocolate fudge, but the process was always quite the production.
+Traditional fudge is fickle—it has to be heated and cooled to just the right temperatures and stirred “just so” for success.
+For my grandparents, it was a team effort: my grandmother would stir the ingredients together and cook the fudge on the stovetop, then my grandfather would lift the heavy pot into a cold water bath and beat it by hand with a wooden spoon until it reached the perfect consistency.

-As much as I love my grandmother’s homemade chocolate fudge, these days I usually opt for something much simpler.
-This 15-minute chocolate fudge recipe from Cooks Illustrated is delicious and foolproof—and you don’t need a candy thermometer or an assistant to make it.
-My family goes crazy for this stuff.
-Sometimes easy wins!
+As much as I love my grandmother’s homemade chocolate fudge, these days I usually go for something a little easier.
+This chocolate fudge recipe from Cooks Illustrated is delicious and foolproof—no candy thermometer or helper required.
+My family goes crazy for it, and honestly, sometimes easy wins.

 “This is probably THE BEST recipe for homemade fudge out there!
 The creaminess and texture rival the most upscale confectionery shops anywhere!!
 I humbly say this — considering myself a ‘fudge snob.’”